iotaledger/tips/text/0015-binary-to-ternary-encoding/0015-binary-to-ternary-encoding.md

 # Summary

 In the IOTA protocol, a transaction is represented as ternary data.
 However, sometimes it is necessary to store binary data (e.g. the digest of a binary hash function) inside of a transaction.
 This requires the conversion of binary into ternary strings.
-The IOTA client libraries support the opposite conversion that encodes 5 trits as 1 byte (sometimes also referred to as `t5b1`), which is used for network communication and in storage layers.
+The IOTA client libraries support the opposite conversion that encodes 5 trits as 1 byte (sometimes also referred to as `t5b1` encoding), which is used for network communication and in storage layers.
 This RFC describes the corresponding counterpart to encode 1 byte as 6 trits.

 # Motivation

 A byte is composed of 8 bits that can represent 2<sup>8</sup> = 256 different values.
 On the other hand, 6 trits can hold 3<sup>6</sup> = 729 values while 5 trits can hold 3<sup>5</sup> = 243 values.
 Therefore, the most memory-efficient way to encode one byte requires the use of 6 trits.
 Although there exist many potential encoding schemes to convert binary data into ternary, the proposed version has been designed to directly match the widely used `t5b1` encoding.

+It is important to note that the `b1t6` encoding presented in this RFC does not replace the current `t5b1` encoding (or its corresponding decoding): `t5b1` is for example used to store trytes in a binary database, while `b1t6` will be used to attach binary data to an IOTA transaction.

 # Detailed design